 Three Neurodiagnostic Fellows are also within NIISwa.
 The Neurodiagnostic Fellows are not directly involved in neurointerventional procedures but are involved in the imaging work up and get a comprehensive understanding of the role of intervention in these cases.
 The Interventional Neuroradiology Fellow is involved in a 1:4 on-call system with the three Neurodiagnostic Fellows.
 Close supervision is provided by a Consultant on call.

 Training will ensure the Fellow is competent in multi-disciplinary patient care; the importance of the clinical aspects of Interventional Neuroradiology is emphasised.
-The Fellow is expected to lead an Interventional Neuroradiology team (comprising of a medical registrar and resident medical officer attached to NIISwa) under supervision of a consultant on daily ward rounds, as well as participate in outpatient clinics.
+The Fellow is expected to lead an Interventional Neuroradiology team (comprising of a medical registrar, two resident medical officers attached to NIISwa at SCGH as well as medical students attached to the unit and an intern at FSH) under supervision of a consultant on daily ward rounds, as well as participate in outpatient clinics.
 Training will also emphasise that Fellows make decisions regarding effective utilisation of healthcare resources in the context of individual patient care.

 The prospective Fellow should recognise the importance of research and actively participate in advancing their knowledge of their specialty.
 The Fellow is expected to produce at least 1 publication and 2 CME lectures during his/her tenure and will have regular review meetings with supervisors as to progress.